About Us

 A number of National Speleological Society (NSS) cavers, including two of the current officers and several others, started an informal version of the Fort Stanton Cave Study Project in 1965.
 At first, we were doing various research projects such as inventory of cave animals (bats, millipedes, Thysanurans, Diplurans, mites, etc.), temperature and humidity spot measurements, and several serious digging projects that were following airflow (an indicator of additional large cave passages).
 We started updating the existing maps as our knowledge of the cave increased.

 In January 1967, we started resurveying the known cave and made a lot of progress during the rest of that decade.
 In 1969, two of the digging projects had significant breakthroughs into Lincoln Caverns and the Bat Cave Extension.
 At the same time, discussions with Don Sawyer of the Bureau of Land Management (BLM) resulted in plans to build two large gates (Main Gate and Bat Cave Gate) to give the BLM some additional physical protection for the cave.
-The BLM, through Don Sawyer’s efforts, managed to appropriate $5,000 for this effort and in 1970 the FSCSP formally become a non-profit 501.c.3 organization with emphasis on the planning, organization and managment of the gating project with the assistance of the Southwestern Region of the NSS.
+The BLM, through Don Sawyer’s efforts, managed to appropriate $5,000 for this effort and in 1970 the FSCSP formally became a non-profit 501.c.3 organization with emphasis on the planning, organization and management of the gating project with the assistance of the Southwestern Region of the NSS.
 After successful completion of the gating project the group decided to abandon the 501.c.3 status and return to an informal organization dedicated to studying Fort Stanton Cave and surrounding areas.
 (In March, 2010, the FSCSP was incorporated and again obtained 501.c.3 status as a non-profit organization.)

 The FSCSP continued to be quite active until the late 1970s when many cavers started work on other projects.
 During the 1980s, the FSCSP was doing occasional survey work, lots of ridge walking, more digging, and analysis of prospects for future discoveries.
 In the 1990s digging continued and a major extension to the cave was discovered in 2001.
 The new passage, called Snowy River, is very important because of the intermittent water flow in an underground stream - highly unusual for the normally dry caves located in the semi-arid Southwest.